josepablomunoz/Towards-Improving-Sleep-Quality-Using-Automatic-Sleep-Stage-Classification-and-Binaural-Beats/Files/Real-Time-Simulation/README.md

 For the Real_Time_Simulation download all the files in this folder and make sure all of them are in the MATLAB path.
-Then run Real_Time_Simulation.m and LSL.py to stream de data into Matlab.
+Then run Real_Time_Simulation.m and LSL.py to stream the data into Matlab.

 All the binaural beats have a central frequency of 250 Hz.